Planning to do construction work in Utah? You’ll need to get a contractor’s license.

 If something happens to your gear, tools and equipment insurance can help cover the costs to replace or repair stolen or damaged items.

 Utah contractors who own or rent real estate connected to their business, such as a storage space for equipment, may want commercial property insurance.
 This insurance can help cover accidents, theft and other incidents.

 How NEXT Insurance supports Utah general contractors

-NEXT specializes in insurance for small businesses like yours, which makes us a great resource for all your general contractor insurance needs.
+NEXT specializes in insurance for small businesses like yours, which makes us a great resource for all your contractor insurance needs.
 We can create a custom insurance package based on your specific business, and you’ll get a discount for combining two or more policies.

 Applying is easy with our online services.
-We can even help you with your application requirements by providing a Certificate of Insurance within minutes.
+We can even help you with your application requirements by providing a certificate of insurance within minutes.